ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 2018-04-10T22:04:35 INFO common.c: Flash written and verified! jolly good!
 ```

-I haven't connected the NRST signal to the programmer so the *---reset* option can't be used and the reset button have to be pressed after programming.
+I didn't connected the NRST signal to the programmer so the *---reset* option can't be used and the reset button have to be pressed to run the program.

 ![Interfaces]({{site.baseur}}/images/mcu/f030-demo-board/interfaces.png)

 It seems that the *st-flash* works a bit unreliably with this board (often requires reseting the ST-LINK dongle).
 Additionally, the current version doesn't issue the reset command over SWD (uses only NRST signal).
 The software reset isn't realiable however it usually works and lack of it introduces inconvenience.
-For this board and programmer pair the *OpenOCD* works much better.
+For this board-programmer pair the *OpenOCD* works much better.

 ## UART